Al Donelli

 Allen A. Donelli (December 22, 1917 – August 8, 2002) was an American football halfback who played college football for Duquesne (1939–1940) and professional football in the National Football League (NFL) for the Pittsburgh Steelers (1941–1942) and the Philadelphia Eagles (1942).
 He appeared in a total of 12 NFL games.

-Early years
+Early life

 Donelli was born in 1917 in Morgan, Pennsylvania, and attended South Fayette High School in McDonald, Pennsylvania.
 He played college football for the Duquesne Dukes from 1939 to 1940.
 His older brother, Aldo Donelli, was the head coach at Duquesne at the time.
 The 1939 Duquesne team compiled an undefeated 8–0–1 record and was ranked No. 10 in the final AP Poll.

 Professional football

 Donelli then played professional football for the Pittsburgh Steelers during the 1941 and 1942 seasons, appearing in 11 games.
 He also appeared in one game for the Philadelphia Eagles during the 1942 season.
 After the 1942 season, Donelli was drafted into the United States Army during World War II.